Horseshoe Canyon, Alberta (Photo by NCC)

 Apart from its aesthetic value, Horseshoe Canyon also represents three unique habitats or ecosystems:

 - wooded coulee slopes; and

-Prairie wild grasses, once the nourishment of herds of plains bison, can still be found at Horseshoe Canyon along coulee edges, on top of mesas and on the valley floor.
+Prairie wild grasses, once the nourishment of herds of plains bison, can still be found in the Nodwell property along coulee edges, on top of mesas and on the valley floor.
 These grasses are high in nutrient value and have evolved despite the pressures of drought, wildfires and grazing.

 North-facing slopes of the coulees provide shade from the sun’s searing heat.
 In contrast to the sun-exposed slopes, shaded areas feature lush growth that includes white spruce, wild roses and Saskatoon bushes.

 Many plant and animal species have adapted to the harsh environment of the badlands.
 Several species of cactus can be found here, along with prairie crocus, seven species of sage, blue birds, garter snakes, mule deer and more.

 The geological layers of Horseshoe Canyon were laid during the Cretaceous period some 70 million years ago, when dinosaurs roamed the lush forests and swamps of the region.
 These layers can now be seen on the exposed walls of the canyon.